dustin/gitmirror/README.markdown

 ## Getting gitmirror Running

-Now install [node.js][node] and get this junk (see the clone instructions at the top).
+gitmirror is a standalone web server written in [go][golang].
+It's been tested on several platforms, but I mostly use it on Linux and MacOS X.

-You can run it interactively like this:
+Once you have your `gitmirror` binary built, you run it like this:

-    node gitmirror.js /path/to/git /tmp/gitmirrors
+    /path/to/gitmirror -git=/path/to/git -dir=/toplevel/git/dir

 ## Trying it Out